pcd15/export_pkg/README.md

 * Functions with which to query data:
   * ```get_reporter_exports```: writes csv file containing value exports from reporter provided in console input to all its partners
   * ```get_total_exports```: same as Comtrade's get_total_exports method
+ * Comtrade functions will retrieve data for the given year only, while IMF functions will retrieve data starting at the given year and ending with the most recently published data.
+* The ```get_reporter_exports``` function for IMF has a quirk that occurs when the user requests a query for annual data starting at a year within 3 years of the current year.
+In this case, the function will "override" the user's indicated year and instead make the starting year 3 years less than the current year--I had to add this padding in order to work around the varying structures of the JSON file returned by the IMF API.
+This has no serious implications, as it still gets all the data you requested (and then some).
 ### Summary
 * Reporter-to-all-Partners Export Sources: Comtrade (all country pairs) and IMF (one country pair @ a time)
 * Total-Export Sources: Comtrade (all reporters) and IMF (all reporters)